dusk-network/piecrust/docs/smart-contracts-tutorial.md

     uplink::wrap_call(arg_len, |num| STATE.emit_num(num))
 }
 ```
-Method `emit_num` generates as many events as its argument tells it to.
-Events do not need to be passed
-as return value, but rather are stored by the host and can optionally be queried later by the caller.
-This is a very convenient mechanism for passing lightweight and optional information to the user.
+Method `emit_num` of the above contract generates a number of events, according to the value of its argument.
+Events do not need to be passed as return value, but rather are stored by the host and can optionally be queried later by the caller.
+This is a very convenient mechanism for passing lightweight and optional information to the user, and for triggering some actions on the user side.

-##Feeder
+## Feeder

-Passing return value from contract query method via its return value is fine for relatively small values or data structures,
-yet it is impractical for larger collections.
-The caller may want to process one collection element at a time, and for such
-scenario a feeder mechanism can be used.
-Feeder passes data via a dedicated data channel called mpsc from Rust's standard library
-(mpsc stands for multiple producer single consumer).
+Passing return value from a contract query method via its return value is fine for relatively small values or data structures, yet it is impractical for larger collections.
+The caller may want to process one collection element at a time, and for such scenario a feeder mechanism can be used and it is usually a better alternative.
+Feeder passes data via a dedicated data channel called `mpsc` from Rust's standard library (mpsc stands for multiple producer single consumer).
 As contract writer, you do not need to worry about setting up a mpsc channel, as you can use a provided host method instead.
 The following example shows a simple contract which utilizes a feeder:

 ```rust
 #![no_std]